4W4I5/Semester-4-Notes/CNET 8 Mar, 2023.md

 - ARP Table
 	- Each host has on the LAN has a table
 		- IP/MAC datagram with the receivers unknown MAC is sent
-		- Receiver will respond in unicast with its MAC message
+		- Receiver will respond in unicast with its MAC message as it already has the IP of the sender
+		- All nodes however receive an ARP query